Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

-By using an iterative process, these methods introduce bidirectionality in which both modules inform one another.
-One might argue, then, that these approaches fit most closely with Kautz's third category of \textsc{Neuro;Symbolic} AI, rather than the fourth.
-However, the logic modules are not iteratively updated as the neural modules are, so we still view these approaches as primarily neural.
-Other methods which iteratively update the logic module are discussed later within Section \ref{subsection:iterative}.
-Ultimately, however, these logic modules do have more influence over the KGE training process than they did in the unidirectional approach described in the previous subsection.
-In this case, KGEs are updated with information from the logic module at each iteration, so training is more guided.
+By using an iterative process, these methods introduce bidirectionality in which both symbolic and neural modules inform one another by taking turns to refine the KG.
+One might argue, then, that these approaches fit most closely with Kautz's third category of \mbox{\textsc{Neuro;Symbolic}} AI, rather than the fourth.
+However, there is a key caveat: the parameters of the symbolic module are \textit{not} updated as in the neural module; the rules of the symbolic module are static.
+Therefore, we still view these approaches as primarily neural.
+Methods which implement dynamic symbolic modules are discussed later within \S\ref{subsection:iterative}.
+Ultimately, we consider the static symbolic modules in these approaches as simply \textit{guiding} model training rather than \textit{driving} it.
+Nevertheless, guidance via the symbolic module allows these approaches to fulfill the \mbox{\refguide} characteristic.
+For example, if a user chooses to implement domain-specific rules, such as that from an ontology, into the symbolic module, then groundings from such rules will be included as input into the neural module.
+Therefore, the neural module will learn to encode patterns consistent with such rules.
 These approaches move conceptually closer, then, to those which apply logical constraints onto neural modules, the topic of the next section.